vtty - virtual TTY manager

 The framebuffer-painting syscalls are gated on vtty_is_focused() so a backgrounded fullscreen app can’t bleed onto whatever VT is currently shown:

-VTTY_MAX is still 4, but the task pool (MAX_TASKS) is now 32, leaving room for a fullscreen app on every VT plus headroom.
+VTTY_MAX = 10 (nine user-visible slots + one hidden root console), and the task pool (MAX_TASKS) is 32, leaving room for a fullscreen app on the active VTs plus headroom.